 The below works look at several motion estimation problems with event cameras.
 The flow of the events is hereby modelled by a general, continuous-time velocity depending homographic warping in a space-time volume, and the objective is formulated as a maximisation of contrast within the image of warped events.

 X. Peng, Y. Wang, L. Gao, and L. Kneip.
 Globally-optimal event camera motion estimation.
-In Proceedings of the European Conference on Computer Vision (ECCV), Glasgow, UK, August 2020
+In Proceedings of the European Conference on Computer Vision (ECCV), Glasgow, UK, August 2020 [pdf] [youtube] [bilibili]

 X. Peng, L. Gao, Y. Wang, and L. Kneip.
 Globally-Optimal Contrast Maximisation for Event Cameras.
 IEEE Transactions on Pattern Analysis and Machine Intelligence (PAMI), 2021.
-Early Online Access

 We present the first dynamic event camera calibration algorithm.
 It calibrates directly from events captured during relative motion between an event camera and a regular calibration pattern.
 The method is propelled by a novel feature extraction mechanism for calibration patterns, and leverages existing calibration tools before optimizing all parameters through a multi-segment continuous-time formulation.
 For more information, please visit our page on event camera research.
+Please also note that this work has been released open-source, and the code link can be found below.